jamesfalkner/quarkus-mcp-agentic/README.md

 # research

-This project uses Quarkus, the Supersonic Subatomic Java Framework and the https://modelcontextprotocol.io/[Model Context Protocol] to implement a simple agentic app using multiple MCP servers and Quarkus + LangChain4j.
+This project uses Quarkus, the Supersonic Subatomic Java Framework and the [Model Context Protocol](https://modelcontextprotocol.io/) to implement a simple agentic app using multiple MCP servers and Quarkus + LangChain4j.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .